organisciak/dissertation/document/1_intro.md

 #### Language clarification

 In assuming that humans are biased, the biases referred to are the inclinations, leanings, and tendencies [@_bias_????] of individuals, quirks that affect their worldview and how they understand and perform tasks.
-By this definition, such perceptual differences contribute to a greater variance than if all contributions were expected to be identical, and should not be confused with the statistical definition of 'bias', referring to a model that is overfit, or overly 'biased, to a specific dataset.
+By this definition, such perceptual differences contribute to a greater variance than if all contributions were expected to be identical, and should not be confused with the statistical definition of 'bias', referring to a model that is overfit, or overly 'biased', to a specific dataset.
 In information science, this is closely related to _intercoder reliability_, the measure of how similar multiple coders will perform in a given parameterization of a task [@neuendorf_content_2002].

 <!--Removed: While competing definitions for the term are unfortunate, inventing new terms where ones exist would potentially make communication more difficult.-->
-When discussing the processes of humans --and only when doing so-- this study may use refer to biases, but discussion of effects on data will solely use statistical and information science language.
+When discussing the processes of humans --and only when doing so-- this study may refer to biases, but discussion of effects on data will solely use statistical and information science language.

 ### Approach